The 5 Best Laptops For Seniors in 2022 (Comfy & Easy To Use) – Ultimate Set Up Guide

 Best quality: Accessibility Features

-Focus more on accessibility and ease of use and has an excellent customer support.
+More accessibility and ease of use options than Windows & ChromeBooks plus an excellent customer support.

 Ubuntu/Linux